hozt/hozt.github.io/ecommerce.md

 Every business is unique, and so should be its online store.
 We offer tailored eCommerce development services that align with your specific business model, target audience, and long-term objectives.
 Our custom solutions ensure your online store stands out in the crowded digital marketplace.

-### Experience across a variety of eCommerce platforms:
+### Experience Across a Variety of eCommerce Platforms

 WooCommerce: Turn your WordPress website into a powerful eCommerce store with customized WooCommerce solutions.